seanf316/P3-Reclaim-The-Light/README.md

 User Story: As a user, I want to access a fun engaging story narrative throughout the game.
 `

-When the battle begins user will have first turn to attack, they will be prompted to enter "C" for "Close attack", "R" for "Ranged" attack or "M" for "Magic" attack.
+When the battle begins users will have the first turn to attack, they will be prompted to enter "C" for "Close attack", "R" for "Ranged" attack, or "M" for "Magic" attack.

 After selecting an attack the following text will display: "You wind up for the attack..."

-The strike_chance() function is called to determine whether the players attack is successful.
-If attack is successful the amount of health lost by the enemy is calculated by the attack value used minus the enemys defense value i.e.
+The strike_chance() function is called to determine whether the player's attack is successful.
+If the attack is successful the amount of health lost by the enemy is calculated by the attack value used minus the enemy's defense value i.e.

 if choice == "c":
             damage = guardian.get_attack() - enemy.get_e_defence()

 The user will be alerted that their attack was successful and the enemy's new health stat will be displayed.
 If the user's attack was not successful the following text will be displayed: "You missed!
 Enemy dodged your attack".

-It will be the enemy's turn now, the enemy_attack() function is now called to determine if enemy attack will be successful.
-If attack is successful the amount of health lost by the user is calculated by the attack value used minus the user's defense value i.e.
+It will be the enemy's turn now, the enemy_attack() function is now called to determine if the enemy attack will be successful.
+If the attack is successful the amount of health lost by the user is calculated by the attack value used minus the user's defence value i.e.

 loss = attack_value - defence

-If enemy attack is successful the user will be alerted and their new health stat will be displayed.
+If the enemy attack is successful the user will be alerted and their new health stat will be displayed.

-Some of the text displayed with the color Red to engage the user and signify the imagery of blood lost.
+Some of the text is displayed with the color Red to engage the user and signify the imagery of blood loss.

 ![Engaged in Battle](/docs/screenshots/battle1.webp)

 #### **Battle Victory**
 `
-User Story: As a user, I want find loot and upgrade my stats.
+User Story: As a user, I want to find loot and upgrade my stats.
 `

 If the enemy is defeated by the user the user will be alerted i.e. "Centurian, has been slain!"

 The loot() function is then called.
-It picks a randomint between 0 and 7 and if the value provided is greater then the users current luck value the enemy wont drop any loot and the following text will display: "That creature dropped no loot..."
+It picks a random.int between 0 and 7 and if the value provided is greater than the user's current luck value the enemy won't drop any loot and the following text will display: "That creature dropped no loot..."

-If the users luck value is greater then the randomint then the enemy will drop loot.
-It will be displayed to the user with the text "The enemy dropped an....." along with the loot values retreived from the loot .txt files.
+If the user's luck value is greater than the random.int then the enemy will drop loot.
+It will be displayed to the user with the text "The enemy dropped an....." along with the loot values retrieved from the loot .txt files.
 The value of the loot will be added to the user's current stats and stats will be displayed to the user.

 ![Battle Victory](/docs/screenshots/battle2.webp)